 Option 4: Run the Slide Show in a window and share that window

 Update Aug 11 2020: A recent Zoom update seems to have changed the order you need to do the steps.
 First start the Slide Show mode in PowerPoint.
 You will see the slide show with some additional controls at the top and bottom of the window and possibly black bars on the top/bottom or left/right depending on the size of the window relative to the size of the slides.
 This is a slightly different look for the audience if they are used to the full screen version of Slide Show mode.
 Then, in the Zoom sharing options, choose the window for this PowerPoint presentation.
 If you share the PowerPoint window first before entering Slide Show mode it confuses Zoom and it will stop sharing the window.

 Because this is Slide Show mode, all animations and transitions work as expected.
 What is different than the full screen Slide Show mode is that the laser pointer, inking, and some other features are not available.
 Since you are only sharing this window, the audience does not see any other documents you may have open on the screen.
 You can still see and access the Zoom controls by moving your mouse to the top of the screen.
 This allows you to keep up with any chat discussion while presenting.

 Since this option is only sharing one window, it uses less bandwidth than sharing a full screen which may help users on lower speed connections have a better experience with less lags or distortion.
 This option may give you the best combination of PowerPoint features and presenter controls and options.

-Option 5: Use Presenter View preview to show the audience your slides while you see Presenter View
+Option 5: Use Presenter View to show the audience your slides while you see Presenter View